huanchainrgp/app-chat-static/README.md

    - Send button
    - Enter key support for sending messages

-4. **Typing Indicator**
-   - Shows below messages when someone is typing
-   - Automatically disappears after 1 second of inactivity

 ### WebSocket Protocol

 The client communicates with the server using JSON messages over WebSocket: